The future of beat making is now.

 Steinberg Cubasis 2 comes with price tag of $49.99.

 Retronyms We – $149 Retronyms Wej is a portable stand and MIDI hub for your iPad, operates as low-latency wireless bridge and solves the problem with external devices that require a lot of power to function properly.

 Through Wej you will be able to connect just about any USB-powered MIDI controller to an iPad.

 Very programmable and portable keyboard controller, ready to be taken on the road.
-Check out our indepth review on the Akai Mpk Mini Mk2.

 The iPad becomes truly powerful when loaded with some quality music apps.